Elroy-T/Elroy-T.github.io/_posts/2022-09-16-Sentiment Analysis.md

 ---
 # Sentiment Analysis on APP reviews

-the CODE and DATA set are in my github as follows:
+the CODE documents and DATA set are in my github as follows:

 <https://github.com/Elroy-T/Sentiment-Analysis/blob/main/BERT_Classifier.ipynb>